Arkadiusz Krysik

 Cluster members in the Hazelcast architecture serve as compute and storage units, contributing to the communication and data sharing capabilities of the Hazelcast cluster to increase flexibility and performance.

 Hazelcast uses a replica strategy that evenly distributes primary and backup replicas of partitions across cluster members to maintain redundancy and scalability.
 Hazelcast ensures data integrity and consistency through the Consistency (CP) subsystem, which is specifically designed for structures that require strict consistency.
-It also achieves best-effort consistency for less sensitive data structures through a replication technique.
+It also achieves best-effort consistency for less.

 hazelcast distributed map